wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-03-23-Paramiko_Introduction_Part1.md

 Rest of the script is pretty self explanatory.
 We will loop over the devices dictionary and for each create a SSH client and make a connection.
 Next we will run the command against the device.

+>Disclaimer: this is not production-grade code obviously.
+One should never store the username and password in the clear, not in the source code itself.
+The examples in the post are merely conceptual and for informational purposes.

 ```python
 import paramiko
 from connection import get_connection